Overview

 - Companies: The top-level organization unit

-- Resource Groups: Collections of resources that can be managed together
+- Teams: Collections of resources that can be managed together

 - Users: Individual members with specific permissions